Engineering graduate students at The University of Akron

 Opportunities for you

-• Access to the latest equipment and software that is used in companies and academia
+• Access to the latest equipment and software that are used in companies and academia

 RESEARCH